zhujinchong/3DGS-native/readme.md

 ## TODO

-- Improve performance: This implementation focuses on correctness and clarity over speed; there's room for Warp kernel optimization.
+- Improve performance — This implementation focuses on correctness and clarity over speed; there's room for Warp kernel optimization.
 - Filter inactive points — The saved .ply files include many points that do not contribute to rendering.
 A better pruning strategy or visibility check is needed.